Healthy Homes Assessment Kelburn

 What We Do

-As building inspectors, we handle all aspects associated with specialist home examinations.
-We are there to ensure that you make the best decision when buying your next home.
+As building inspectors, we take on all aspects that come with specialist home Inspections.
+We are there to ensure that you make the best choice when it comes to buying your next home.

-We are serious about your investment We conduct comprehensive checks to ensure you don’t encounter any unpleasant or costly expenses, which means you are able to relax and focus on the fun parts of buying or owning an house.
+We consider your investment to be a serious one We conduct comprehensive examinations to ensure you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the fun parts of buying or owning an home.

-We specialise in a variety of solutions to ensure that you are fully informed of the condition of any property that you might be contemplating buying or selling in addition to other services.
+We offer a wide range of solutions to make sure you are completely informed of the condition of any property you could be considering buying or selling and also other solutions.

-Our systematic approach to your inspection of your home as well as the latest technology in software including digital photos imbedded into your Report, you can actually see any issues that may be discovered.
-Because of our comprehensive reporting it is no wonder that we receive so many clients who recommend our service to family and friends.
+With our systemised approach to inspecting your property and the latest software technology that incorporates digital images into your Report, you can actually see any issues that may be found.
+Thanks to our comprehensive reporting it’s not surprising that we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports